devleague/js-mad-libs/README.md

-# mad-libs
-Mad Libs with arrays!
+# JS Mad Libs

-Let's learn how to use arrays with a game called Mad Libs!
+Play some mad libs and learn about arrays at the same time!